Why Am I Not Getting Calls From Google Ads?

 9. Negative Keywords:

-Challenge: Negative keywords are something that helps to prevent your adverts from appearing to those who aren’t interested in what you’re offering.
+Challenge: Negative keywords help prevent your adverts from appearing to those who aren’t interested in what you’re offering.

 However, using the wrong negative keywords can make it harder for you to attract new customers by stopping your ads from reaching even interested people.